digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 <p>Ann Perrone: Right?
 I can remember synchronized swimming.
 I didn't do it.
 But they had synchronized swimming, and you'd have a performance and people would come and sit at the side of the pool and watch the ladies go *mimes synchronized swimmers and sings* ‘Ah dah dah dah!’

+<p>{% include feature/image.html objectid="objects/arc_076.jpg" width="55"  caption="(6)An image of the pool after the closing of YWCA" %}

+<p>This photo displays the pool after the YWCA was closed.
+The pool is drained and abandoned, and is filled with garbage.
+The windows in the background are boarded up, and the whole building generally appears dilapidated.
+Although there are copious amounts of repairs that would need to be done, the pool’s tiling and overall structure remains intact.

 Go to <a href="_exhibits/exhibit-example.md">Women of Germantown Exhibit</a> to learn more.</p>